Shoulder Replacement

 • Stiffness in the shoulder – following your physical therapy routine can help prevent stiffness

-• Component failure or loosening requiring more surgery
+• Component failure or loosening, which will lead to additional surgery

 • Rotator cuff tears